Did you know?

 How to get here

-Fly direct from any major SA city to George airport.
-If you’re driving, from Cape Town and Durban take the N2 highway to George and from Johannesburg, the N1 to Beaufort West and then the N12 to George.
+Fly direct from any major South African city to George Airport.
+If you’re driving from Cape Town or Durban, take the N2 highway to George; From Johannesburg, take the N1 to Beaufort West and then the N12 to George.